-The off-delay is set by moving a set of switches (two-stage) or jumper (single-stage) on the control.
+The off-delay is set by moving a set of switches on the control.
 The Wiring Diagram located on the inside of the blower door shows the various delay combinations.
-Refer to Figure 3 or Figure 4 for location of the control.
+Refer to Figure 4 for location of the control.

-If you are unsure how to set the Off-delay Control, contact a Qualified Service Agency.
+If you are unsure how to set the Fan Control, contact a Qualified Service Agency.